test-fleet/control-server/readme.md

 ## What is TestFleet?

 TestFleet is an open source API testing & monitoring tool.
-It runs scheduled, multi-step HTTP checks against your APIs.
-Users have the option to generate assertions on each request to validate responses against expected values.
-TestFleet also has the ability to extract variables from responses, allowing them to be referenced in future steps of the test.
+It runs scheduled, multi-step HTTP checks against your APIs through a distributed fleet of runners, so the same checks execute from wherever you've deployed them.
+Each step can define its own assertions, to validate the response against expected values, and extractions, to pull values into variables that later steps can reference.
+TestFleet is designed to be self-hosted and configured to meet your specific testing needs.

 ## Scenes & Frames
 API tests are referred to as **scenes**, and each step within a scene, is a **frame**.